 I used a strategy similar to the one here in order to paint the bookcase white.

 The wood frame on the top of the bookcase was later removed in order to lower the level of the countertop.

-Step 6: The picture below shows the baseboards, chair rail moulding, and side board which is removable to allow access to the electrical outlet and TV cords.
-I place magnets on the inside of the chair rail moulding such that the sideboard will stay in place.
-I had to make all miter cuts using a circular saw but caulk hid any imperfections.
-I tried my best to cope the inside corners.
+The picture below shows the baseboards, chair rail moulding, and side board which is removable to allow access to the electrical outlet and TV cords.
+To help the sideboard stay in place, I placed magnets on the inside of the chair rail moulding .